Why the London System Works

 1.c4 Nf6 2.Nc3 g6 3.e4 d6 4.d4 Bg7 5.Nf3 O-O 6.Be2 e5

-Transposes to a full King's Indian setup — or stays English with g3 and d3.
-Your call.
+Transposes to a full King's Indian setup — or stay English with g3 and d3.
+Your choice, not Black's.

 Botvinnik System